litestar-org/litestar/docs/usage/0-the-starlite-app.md

         await cast(AsyncEngine, state["postgres_connection"]).dispose()
 ```

-We now simply need to pass these to the StarLite init method to ensure these are called correctly:
+We now simply need to pass these to the Starlite init method to ensure these are called correctly:

 ```python
 # my_api/main.py